Britain's recovery gathers pace, Carney acknowledges credit risks

 But in Friday's interview, he acknowledged that, with so many schemes encouraging people to buy homes, an attempt to cool the market would be like swimming against the tide.

-The government's "Help to Buy" scheme, which helps people buy homes with a down payment of just 5 percent, has been widely criticised by economists who say its biggest impact has been to drive up prices by making the housing market seem a one-way bet.
+The government's "Help to Buy" scheme, which helps people buy homes with a downpayment of just 5 percent, has been widely criticized by economists who say its biggest impact has been to drive up prices by making the housing market seem a one-way bet.

 Heading off problems, Carney said, "would be difficult to achieve if there were a host of government policies or other events that are pushing in the other direction."